JamesBremner/Agents2Tasks/README.md

 The [Hungarian algorithm]( https://en.wikipedia.org/wiki/Hungarian_algorithm) is used to minimize the cost in each timeslot using the classic Hungarian cost matrix.

 The Agent2Task algorithm uses a strightforward assignment of the cheapest agent to each task in turn.
+If there are more agents than tasks it will distribute the tasks between agents so that over multiple timeslots the workload of each agent is approximately even.